nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 In this example scenario, a data drift pipeline job will be triggered and metrics will be calculated and sent to Azure Monitor via Application Insights as custom metrics.
 The model data drift pipeline is defined in `core/pipelines/data_drift.yml`.
 This pipeline can be triggered on a re-occurring schedule whenever data drift metrics need to be calculated.

-First, an environment called `employee-attrition-drift` for the data drift pipeline must be created by executing:
+First, an environment called `credit-card-default-drift` for the data drift pipeline must be created by executing:

 ```bash
 az ml environment create -f core/environments/drift.yml